-I created this special, one-of-a-kind sculpture gift to celebrate a 9th wedding anniversary, and incorporated tons of personality from the family.
-It was also a hoot to correspond with the husband, who shared marvelous pictures to inspire me.
-Care to see another family of 4 sculpture come together?
+I created this special, one-of-a-kind sculpture gift to celebrate a 9th wedding anniversary.
+The custom design incorporated tons of personality from the family thanks to beautiful family portraits shared by the collector.
+Would you like to see a family of 4 sculpture come together?
 Take a look at the story of It Started with a Kiss anniversary sculpture, also available in the shop.
 (Contact me if you'd like learn more about creating your own custom sculpture gift.)

 This one-of-a-kind sculpture all began with an email:

 "I'd like to commission a custom sculpture celebrating my 9th wedding anniversary to the best wife in the world.
 9th is supposed to be pottery, and I know that can include things outside of dishware, but I have this vision of me given her a terracotta pot and, well, that vision doesn't end well for me.
-I just need to somehow link your work to the 9th anniversary gift tradition!
+I just need to somehow link your work to the traditional anniversary gifts!

 "I'm looking for something that shows the closeness of our family unit.
 We're a family of three.
 I don't know what else to say, I could send some photos if you'd like.
 Thanks!
 A."

 As it happens, I love when my collectors send photos, so of course I invited A. to send as many pictures as he'd like.
 He sent over a passel of some of the most adorable family photos I could hope for.
 For privacy reasons, I won't share them here (and I've edited his message to remove personal details), but trust me when I say that this "family unit" made me smile in a big way.

 Then came some marvelous family photos for inspiration

-The first thing I noticed from the photos was that The Best Wife Ever had a characteristic pose when she took photos with her family: she hooked her elbow around A.'s neck in a charming hug.
+The first thing I noticed from the portraits was that The Best Wife Ever had a characteristic pose when she took photos with her family: she hooked her elbow around A.'s neck in a charming hug.
 The pose was very distinctive, and spoke to me of their closeness and joy.
 So that had to be included, of course.